mattlean/lean-js-app-starter/starters/react-electron-ts/README.md

 This is a **[Lean JS App Starter](https://github.com/mattlean/lean-js-app-starter)** project for a [React](https://react.dev) application written in [TypeScript](https://typescriptlang.org) targeted for macOS, Windows, and Linux.

-_If you're not interested in TypeScript, use the [`react-electron` starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-electron) instead._
+_If you don't need TypeScript, then use the [`react-electron` starter](https://github.com/mattlean/lean-js-app-starter/tree/master/starters/react-electron) instead._

 ## Technology Overview